 However, McKinsey also reports that the overall trends in beauty have become even more intertwined with a sense of well-being, and standards have changed to become more inclusive and globally influenced.
 Skinimalism plays into all of these trends, focusing more on wellness, acceptance, and body positivity than striving for perfection.

 Skincare routines are personal, and the best routine for your complexion may not be the same as someone else’s.
 Still, by following a few basic guidelines, you can curate a selection of products and develop a routine that works for your skin and gives you a healthy, glowing appearance without a lot of fuss.

 Focus on three primary steps: Cleanse, balance or treat, and protect.
 Choose a facial cleanser that removes impurities without stripping natural oils.
 The right formulation depends on your skin type.
-If you have, dry, irritated skin, for example, a cleansing lotion or cream can soothing and gentle, whereas oily, acne-prone skin may benefit from a foaming cleanser.
+If you have dry, irritated skin, for example, a cleansing lotion or cream can be soothing and gentle, whereas oily, acne-prone skin may benefit from a foaming cleanser.

 Look for products that contain as few ingredients as possible (fewer ingredients means fewer opportunities for reactions) and avoid cleansers that contain physical exfoliants like crushed walnut shells, which can be abrasive and too harsh for your skin.

 The next step is to use a toner or treatment tailored to your skin’s unique needs.
 The best toners are those that give your skin extra nutrients and help the rest of your regimen work better.
 Avoid toners labeled as “astringent,” as they typically contain drying alcohol.
 Instead, look for ingredients that will help address issues you have with your skin.
 Hyaluronic acid boosts hydration, while AHA and BHA toners help remove dead skin cells to clear pores and reduce dullness.
 Vitamins E and C are also beneficial in toners, offering protection against free radicals.